Sometimes when I looked at him, I could see his face bloated in a casket.

 Black-owned Funeral Homes

-Black funeral homes have their own set of rules, rituals, and procedures that differ from funeral homes that are predominately white and/or that serve people of all races, and black-owned funeral homes in Baltimore, says Booker, “line our streets like bus stops and seemed to be dispersed into every major corridor of the city.”
-The reason for this is because black undertakers were not only once desperately needed by their communities, but were the only option for their communities – in the nineteenth and early twentieth centuries, white funeral homes would either refuse to serve blacks, or would agree to embalm a body only during covert hours.
-And it goes without saying that treating their black clients and black corpses with respect was not the norm.
-Black families soon turned to black undertakers because they “trusted their loved ones with people who looked like them and would treat them with decency,” says Booker.
+Black funeral homes have their own set of rules, rituals, and procedures that differ from funeral homes that are predominately white and/or that serve people of all races, and Black-owned funeral homes in Baltimore, says Booker, “line our streets like bus stops and seemed to be dispersed into every major corridor of the city.”
+The reason for this is because Black undertakers were not only once desperately needed by their communities, but were the only option for their communities.
+In the nineteenth and early twentieth centuries, white funeral homes would either refuse to serve Black people, or would agree to embalm a body only during covert hours.
+And it goes without saying that treating their Black clients and Black corpses with respect was not the norm.
+Black families soon turned to Black undertakers because they “trusted their loved ones with people who looked like them and would treat them with decency,” says Booker.

 Cremation vs. Burial

 One of the first significant differences I noticed between the funeral home where Doughty worked versus Albert P. Wylie Funeral Home where Booker apprenticed, was that the former was predominately crematory-based.
 Much of Doughty’s experiences revolved around the retorts and the cremulator, and these particular funeral-industry motifs are almost completely absent from Booker’s experience in the death industry.
 This difference also stood out to me because Doughty and Booker are only two years apart in age and were both working in the death industry around the same time frame (late 1990s to early 2000s for Booker and early 2000s for Doughty).
 But the reason for this almost complete absence of crematory practices in Booker’s memoir is directly related to the Black community she served: